In wartime Gaza, turning meager olive harvest into oil is an act of defiance

 The destruction, along with a shortage of power and water, means that the Tal Al Zohoor press is operating at 20% capacity.

-The soaring prices and dwindling supplies have pushed olive oil production beyond what Gaza farmers can afford.
+Dwindling supplies and the soaring prices of such items as diesel fuel to power the presses have pushed the cost of olive oil production beyond what many Gaza farmers can afford.

 At the same time, olive oil has become a main food source for Palestinians facing acute hunger, with bread and oil at times acting as their lone daily meal.